-The largest representative body in our organization, the CYC Statewide Membership Council meets quarterly and is comprised of members from each of our county-based chapters.
+The largest representative body in our organization, the CYC Statewide Membership Council (SMC) meets regularly and is comprised of representatives from each of our county-based chapters.
+Every June, a statewide election is held to swear in new co chairs that run the SMC space, which keep the membership informed and up to date through regular meetings, events, and opportunities for cross regional collaboration between other chapters!

 April Barcus is a member of the Antelope Valley chapter in the Los Angeles Region.
 She has done foster youth advocacy for about five years including starting the Guardian Scholars club at her college before finding CYC.
 She has been a chapter chair for most of her two years in the organization, participated in the Legislative and Policy Committee and helped to create the Member Transition Committee.
 April is dedicating her career to helping others.
 She is currently finishing up her associate degrees in Political Science and Paralegal Studies and hopes to go on to law school to become an attorney in civil rights and constitutional law.
 She looks forward to representing the membership of CYC and ensuring that youth voice is integral in the decision making of the organization.